 I love the detailed wood carving and the antique furniture.

 We get a pretty special view from one of the roof terraces.
 Then the kids all play hide and seek in one of the little alcoves.

 I guess you can imagine Count Dracula coming out of his castle in the dark of night and standing on this very terrace.
 We can imagine the story, and how it was easy to make believe bats would fly around the rooftops at night.

 We head down the “secret staircase” – we wonder who snuck down these stairs at night.

 Maybe there really was some deep dark secrets to Bran Castle.

-We have just learnt there is another Dracula Castle in the north of Romania – we may just have to visit it !
-Stay tuned – we will let you know how we go finding it.
+We have just learned there is another Dracula Castle in the north of Romania – we may just have to visit it!
+Stay tuned – we will let you know how we go find it.

 For $80 million dollars you could buy it and find out!